fboes/aerofly-patterns/docs/hems.md

   --no-guides               Try to remove virtual guides from missions.
   --cold-dark               Start cold & dark.
   --transfer, -t            Mission types can also be transfers.
-  --poi, -p                 Generate POI files in sub directory.
+  --no-poi, -p              Do not generate POI files.
-  --directory, -d           Create files in a subdirectory instead of current directory.
+  --directory, -d           Create files in another directory instead of current directory.
   --help, -h                Will output the help.
 ```